-As of June 30, 2023, AgWest expects to collect all principal and interest on its investment securities.
-AgWest does not intend to sell the securities in a significant unrealized loss positions, nor is it likely that AgWest will be required to sell such securities, for regulatory, liquidity or other purposes, before an anticipated recovery of its cost basis occurs.
+As of September 30, 2023, AgWest expects to collect all principal and interest on its investment securities.
+AgWest does not intend to sell the securities in significant unrealized loss positions, nor is it likely that AgWest will be required to sell such securities, for regulatory, liquidity or other purposes.